-Certain specified courses may be repeated if they meet the following criteria set forth in Title 5, Section 58161(c) and have been reviewed and approved by the AP&P Committee.
-"Each identified course is one in which the course content differs each time it is offered, and...the student who repeats it is gaining an expanded educational experience."
-In addition, each repeatable course must prove one of the following justifications: 1.
-Skills or proficiencies are enhanced by supervised repetition and practice in class; or 2.
+Certain specified courses may be repeated if they meet the following criteria set forth in Title 5, Section 58161(c) and have been reviewed and approved by the AP&P class; or 2.
 Active participatory experience in individual study or group assignments is the basic means by which learning objectives are obtained; or 3.
 "Instances when such repetition is necessary for a student to meet legally mandated training requirements as a condition of continued paid or volunteer employment...Such courses may be repeated for credit any number of times, regardless of whether or not substandard work was previously recorded, and the grade received each time shall be included for purposes of calculating the student's grade point average."
 As stated in Title 5, Section 55763(c).
 These repeatable courses are identified in the catalog and schedule by the symbol (R) and a number which represents the total number of times the course can be repeated, e.g. (R3) means the course may be taken for a total of four times.
 Students who complete a course for the maximum number of times should request to audit the course for any additional participation in that course.